On Bayesian Mechanics: A Physics of and by Beliefs: An overview of the idea of mechanics

 In formal approaches to the study of physics, a description of the behaviour of a specific object is the very bottom of a hierarchy of theory-building.
 As discussed in the introduction, the dynamics of a system constitute a description of the forces to which that system is subject, which is typically specified via laws or equations of motion (i.e, a mechanics).
 Before we can derive a mathematical description of the behaviour of something, we need a large amount of other information accounting for where those equations of motion come from.
 A mechanical theory, for instance, is a mathematical theory that tells us how force, movement, change, and position relate to each other.
 In other words, mechanical theories tell us how a thing should behave; and, given some specific system, we can use the mechanical theory to specify its dynamics.
 This distinction between a phenomenological (or merely descriptive) model and a physical, mechanical theory usually lies in that mechanical theories can be derived from an underlying principle, like the stationary action principle.
 Thus, the resultant mechanical theory specifies precisely what systems that obey that principle do\textemdash and conversely, the principle provides an interpretation of that mechanical theory, given a set of system-level details relevant for the sought dynamical picture.

 The word ``theory'' is polysemous.
 A quick overview of the key notions in the philosophy of scientific modelling is useful to clarify what we mean here (see \cite{Andrews2021} for an excellent overview; also see \cite{andrews2022making, weisberg2007modeler, weisberg2012simulation}).
 What we have called ``dynamics,'' ``mechanics,'' and ``principles'' are, ultimately, mathematical structures (in mathematics, these are also called mathematical theories).
 The \textit{content} of a mathematical theory or structure is \textit{purely formal}: e.g., clearly, the axioms and theorems of calculus and probability theory are not intrinsically \textit{about} any real empirical thing in particular.
 What are usually called ``scientific theories'' or ``empirical theories'' comprise a mathematical structure and what might be called an \textit{empirical application}, interpretation, or construal of that structure, which relates the constructs of the mathematical structure to things in the world, e.g., to specific observable features of systems that exist.\footnote{To avoid ambiguity, we will reserve the term ``interpretation'' for the way that a principle makes sense of \textit{why} a mechanical theory works the way that it does; and reserve the term ``empirical application'' to refer to the systematic association of some aspects of a mathematical theory or structure to aspects of the empirical world.
-See \cite{Andrews2021, andrews2022making} for a closely related discussion} It is sometimes said that principles in physics, such as the principle of stationary action, are \textit{not falsifiable}, strictly speaking; and this, despite playing an obviously prominent role in scientific investigation, which is ultimately grounded in empirical validation (at least \textit{prima facie}).
-We can make sense of this in light of the distinction between mathematical theories (i.e., what we have called mechanical theories and principles) and their empirical applications.
-The resolution of the tension lies in noting that absent some specific empirical application, mathematical structures are not meant to say anything specific about empirical phenomena.
-Indeed, as \cite{andrews2022making} and \cite[see Remark 5.1]{Sakthivadivel2022b} argue, the possibility of introducing productive ``abuses of notation'' by deploying one same mathematical structure to explain quite different phenomena is part of what makes formal modelling such a powerful scientific tool in the first place.
+See \cite{Andrews2021, andrews2022making} for a closely related discussion.}